List of Star Trek novels: String Theory (2005–06)

 Star Trek: Voyager – String Theory was published on the tenth-anniversary of the pilot episode, "Caretaker".
-The first novel opens on a violent encounter with the Nacene, the extra-galactic race seen in the episodes "Caretaker" and "Cold Fire".
-The novels included conclusions to unresolved plots, and explanations for visual and narrative inconsistencies, from the television series.
+The first novel opens on a violent encounter with the Nacene, the extra-galactic race encountered in the episodes "Caretaker" and "Cold Fire".
+The novels included explanations for visual and narrative inconsistencies which developed during the television series run, as well as conclusions to unresolved plots.

 Star Trek Log reprints (1995)

-Star Trek Log reprints of the novelizations based on the Animated Series originally published by Ballantine Books.
+Star Trek Log reprints of the novelizations based on The Animated Series originally published by Ballantine Books.
 The printings include corrections to the text.

-Shatner and Reeves-Stevens series (1995–2006)
+Shatner and Reeves-Stevens series (1995–2007)

 The series explores James Kirk's life after the events of Generations (1994).
 Created by William Shatner, the novels were co-written by Judith and Garfield Reeves-Stevens, who were not credited until Captain's Peril (2002).
-Collision Course (2007) ties into The Ashes of Eden (1995).
-Numbering of the novels varies by language and market.
+The Star Trek: Academy novel Collision Course (2007) ties into The Ashes of Eden (1995).
+The continuity within the series is independent of other Star Trek book lines.

 Simon & Schuster never applied a series brand or name to the novels.
-The fannish name, or nickname, for the series is "Shatnerverse", which was adopted by Memory Alpha, Goodreads, and the ISFDB.
-Some bookseller listings have included the name "Shatnerverse", but it is unclear if those listings originated from Simon & Schuster.
-Fans have organized the series into three unofficial trilogies: "Odyssey", "Mirror Universe", and "Totality".
-The continuity within the series is independent of other Star Trek book lines.
+The fannish name, or nickname, for the series is "Shatnerverse", which was adopted by Memory Alpha and ISFDB.
+Some bookseller listings have included the "Shatnerverse" name.
+Fans have grouped the novels into three unofficial trilogies: "Odyssey", "Mirror Universe", and "Totality".